frozzare/json-to-html/README.md

 	{
 	  <span class="string">"hello"</span>: <span class="string">"world"</span>
 	}

+2 space indentation is default.
+Change it by adding a numeric argument to `json2html`.

+	var html = json2html(object, 4);

 Every operand has a span added around it self with different classnames.

 `string`, `boolean`, `number` or `null`.